skejeton/umka-os/README.md

 # Umka OS

+> "I'll make my own Operating System, with blackjack and hookers"

 A proof of concept operating system written in [Umka](https://github.com/vtereshkov/umka-lang).
 (With blackjack and hookers (maybe just blackjack))

 ![Windows in the OS](cover.png)